willduff/mixedreality-enthusiast-guide/docs/learn-mixed-reality.md

 ## How do I re-run the learning experience?

 Learn Mixed Reality is an app.
 The app can be launched from the Start menu inside of [your mixed reality home](your-mixed-reality-home.md) at any time.
-Using your Motion controllers or keyboard:
+Using your motion controllers or keyboard:

 ### Using your motion controllers
 1. Press the Windows button on your controller